Below we break down in more detail what an arborist can do for you, and the price range for each task.

 The price for a single tree will top out at around $450.
 But depending on the number of and the types of trees to be included in the report, this cost will increase by around $100 per tree.

-If you are looking for information on how to get council approval for tree removal, we have written a post that will answer all your questions and give you the best chances of success.
+If you are looking for information on how to get council approval for tree removal for tree removal, we have written a post that will answer all your questions and give you the best chances of success.

 Consulting arborist fees